 - It is common for very rural roads to be single track, with passing places.
 These places are NOT parking spots- do not leave your vehicle here, you will block the road.

-- Scotland does NOT have on-the-spot fines for driving offences.
-You will either be asked to report to a local police station within a set period of time, or the fine will arrive through the post.
+- Scotland does NOT have on-the-spot fines for driving offences (although you can be stopped and given a ticket which you can pay later).
+You will either be asked to report to a local police station within a set period of time, or a fine will arrive through the post.

 Speed limits in Scotland